 The system supplies a default group identification number (GID) in this field.
-Press ENTER to accept the default GID.
-If you wish to assign a different GID number, you may override the default by typing a new number over it.
+Press Enter to accept the default GID.
+If you want to assign a different GID number, you can override the default by typing a new number over it.
 Note that since the numbers from 0 to 100 are reserved, sysadm will not accept a number below 100.